 If you must haul manure during high runoff risk times:

-- Using neighboring or other available manure storage facilities
+- Use neighboring or other available manure storage facilities

-- Creating in-field stacking in areas that pose the least environmental runoff risk.
+- Create in-field stacking in areas that pose the least environmental runoff risk

 For manure storing guidelines, see Natural Resources Conservation Service’s “Conservation Practice Standard Waste Storage Facility, Code 313.”